 I take no joy or pride in admitting that alcoholism runs on both sides of my family.
-So, trust me, I could write an encyclopedia on the subject.
+So, trust me, I could write a book on the subject.
 Isn’t it amazing how easily one glass of wine or one can of beer can turn into decades of hard drinking?
 The old saying is so true: “First the man takes a drink.
 Then the drink takes a drink.
 Then the drink takes the man.”

 Many of us know all too well the incredible damage that alcohol can do to a life.
-That’s why we shy away from the subject.
-We fear that if we give ground on having even one glass of wine with a plate of lasagna at Olive Garden, one bottle of beer at a July picnic, or one shot of liquor on a cold night, that we will fan the flames of the already raging bonfire of alcohol addiction in this country.
+That’s why we shy away from having honest discussions about the Bible making any allowances for drinking.
+We fear that if we give ground on having even one glass of wine with a plate of lasagna at an Italian restaurant, one bottle of beer at a July picnic, or one shot of liquor on a cold night, we will fan the flames of the already raging bonfire of alcohol addiction in this country.

-You see, in one way alcohol is like food.
+You see, in one way, alcohol is like food.
 When used appropriately it can be viewed as a blessing from God.
 It makes this difficult life a little more enjoyable.
 It brings pleasure to the taste buds.
 It can even help settle the stomach.
 But when it is used to sinful excess, the good turns to harm.
 Just as overeating creates the sin of gluttony and causes all kinds of physical, emotional, and psychological problems, drinking too much creates the sin of drunkenness and causes the same kinds of problems.
-Is it any wonder then that the Bible so frequently links the sins of gluttony and drunkenness together?
+Is it any wonder, then, that the Bible so frequently links the sins of gluttony and drunkenness together?
 (Deuteronomy 21:20; Proverbs 23:21; Ecclesiastes 10:16-19; Isaiah 22:12-13; Amos 6:3-7; Luke 12:19; 1 Peter 4:3)

-And so how should we deal with addiction to alcohol, or any addiction for that matter (food, drugs, pornography, sex, etc.)?
+And so, how should we deal with addiction to alcohol, or any addiction for that matter (food, drugs, pornography, sex, etc.)?
 Well, it sounds like a cliche but the cure for every addiction is Jesus.
 I can think of two passages that say it all.
 First, there is John 8:34,36:

 Jesus answered them, “Most assuredly, I say to you, whoever commits sin is a slave to sin…Therefore if the Son makes you free, you shall be free indeed.”
+(N.K.J.V.)

 And then second, there is Luke 4:17-18: